Freshwater Weekly Fishing Report Week of January 15, 2025

 Benbrook

 GOOD.
-Water stained; 80 degrees; 2.88 feet below pool.
-Catfish are good in shallow water.
+Water stained; 60 degrees; 5.31 feet below pool.
+Catfish are fair in deeper water.
 Perch are good in shallow water.
-Crappie continue to be good in 20 feet of water using live minnows.
+Crappie are fair on structure with live minnows.
 Largemouth bass and smallmouth bass are shallow around structure using chatterbaits and Texas rigged worms.
-Few reports on catfish and sand bass.

 Bob Sandlin